Approximation algorithms for the normalizing constant of Gibbs distributions: Introduction

-Let $q = \ln(Z(\beta)/Z(0))$, and suppose $H(x) \in \{0,\ldots,n\}$.
-Then Bez\'akov\'a et al.~\cite{bezakovasvv2008} introduced a fixed cooling schedule with two pieces, the first where the parameter value grows linearly, and the second where it grows exponentially:
+Let $q = \ln(Z(\beta)/Z(0))$, and suppose $H(x) \in\{0,\ldots,n\}$.
+Next, Bez\'akov\'a et al.~\cite{bezakovasvv2008} introduce a fixed cooling schedule with two pieces, the first where the parameter value grows linearly and the second where it grows exponentially,

-where $k = \lceil q \rceil$ and $\gamma = 1 + 1/q$.
-With this fixed cooling schedule, they give an $(\epsilon,3/4)$-approximation algorithm that uses $O(q^2 (\ln n)^2)$ samples in the worse case.
+where $k = \lceil q \rceil$ and $\gamma= 1 + 1/q$.
+With this fixed cooling schedule, they give an $(\varepsilon,3/4)$-approximation algorithm that uses $O(q^2 (\ln n)^2)$ samples in the worse case.

 By using an adaptive cooling schedule, it is possible to do better.
-In~\cite{huber2010b}, the author and Schott introduced a general technique for finding normalizing constants of sums and integrals called \tpa{}.
-When applied to the specific problems of Gibbs distributions, the running time for an $(\epsilon,3/4)$-approximation algorithm becomes $O(q^2)$.

-To break the $q^2$ barrier for Gibbs distributions, \u{S}tefankovi\u{c}, Vempala and Vigoda~\cite{stefankovicvv2009} created a multistage algorithm that adaptively created the cooling schedule.
-The resulting algorithm was highly complex, and they were interested primarily in the theoretical properties rather than a practical implementation.
-Their $(\epsilon,3/4)$-approximation algorithm used at most
+In~\cite{stefankovicvv2009}, \u{S}tefankovi\u{c}, Vempala and Vigoda introduce an adaptive cooling schedule.
+Their algorithm is highly complex, and they are interested primarily in the asymptotic order of the running time rather than a practical implementation.
+Their $(\varepsilon,3/4)$-approximation algorithm uses, at most,

 samples on average from the target distribution.